AliChauhanDev/calculator/README.md

 # calculator
-simple  calculator with simple html and javascript
+calculator with simple html ,css and javascript